Cloud Computing Policy

-This policy provides guidelines for secure and effective cloud computing operations to ensure the integrity and privacy of company-owned information.
+The purpose of this policy from TechRepublic Premium is to provide guidelines for secure and effective cloud computing operations to ensure the integrity and privacy of company-owned information.

 From the policy: